near/docs/docs/2.build/5.primitives/ft.md

 ---

-## Token Factory
+## Token Factory Tool
-You can create an FT using the community tool [Token Farm](https://tkn.farm/).
-Token farm is a token factory, you can interact with it through its graphical interface, or by making calls to its contract.
+You can create an FT using the toolbox on [Dev Portal](https://dev.near.org/tools).
+The FT Tool is a token factory, you can interact with it through graphical interface, or by making calls to its contract.

 <Tabs groupId="code-tabs">
   <TabItem value="⚛️ Component" label="⚛️ Component" default>